posted on 12:47 AM, September 17, 2014

 If you wish to link a website to this site, you must respect the following conditions:

 RSI and FBC are not responsible for the content, features or safety of any website that is linked to this site, and makes no representations, warranties or endorsements about such a website or its content, features, safety or its programs and services.
 The fact that a website is linked to this site does not imply that RSI or FBC sponsors, endorses or is affiliated or associated with the entity that owns or is responsible for the website.

 Links to other websites

-This website may offer visitors free RSS feeds as a convenient way for visitors who use RSS aggregators to be updated on some FBC news and events.
+This website may offer visitors free RSS feeds as a convenient way for visitors who use RSS aggregators to be updated on some news and events.
 Any RSS feeds are a feature of the site and subject to all the terms of conditions set out on this page.
-The content of RSS feeds is for non-commercial use and may not be posted, published or converted to another use without advance permission from FBC.
+The content of RSS feeds is for non-commercial use and may not be posted, published or converted to another use without advance permission from RSI or FBC.

 Requests for Reprint, Reposting or Reuse